 The Human Resources Committee is influential in supporting the vision and execution of the strategy across IGM.
-As part of the annual talent review and succession management process, key updates and risks associated with DE&I are considered and action plans are put in place.
+As part of the annual talent review and succession management process, key updates and risks associated with Inclusion are considered and action plans are put in place.

-Our DE&I Executive Council is made up of all IGM's Operating Committee members, including the Presidents and Chief Executive Officers of IGM, IG Wealth Management and Mackenzie Investments.
-The DE&I Executive Council collaborates with the DE&I COE and acts as champion and advocate for inclusion across IGM's operating companies.
+Our Inclusion Executive Council is made up of all IGM's Operating Committee members, including the Presidents and Chief Executive Officers of IGM, IG Wealth Management and Mackenzie Investments.